Artifacts Migration Tool

---start-migration— copying artifacts from the source storage to the target storage.
+--start-migration— copy artifacts from the source storage to the target storage.

 --reset-migration-plan— discard the current migration plan.

-teamcity.storage.migration.processing.threadCount— the number of threads that the tool should use for processing (by default, 4 threads).
+teamcity.storage.migration.processing.threadCount— the number of threads that the tool should use for processing.
+The default value is 4.

 teamcity.storage.migration.failWhenCannotAccessStorageSettings— controls whether the migration should fail if the tool cannot fetch the storage settings from the TeamCity server.
-It may happen due to the lack of permissions. (by default false).
+It may happen due to the lack of permissions.
+The default value is false.

-teamcity.storage.migration.s3.threadCount— the number of threads that the tool should use for uploading data to S3 (by default, 4 threads).
+teamcity.storage.migration.s3.threadCount— the number of threads that the tool should use to upload data to S3.
+The default value is 4.

-teamcity.storage.migration.s3.forceVirtualHostAddressing— use the virtual hosted style of S3 URL addresses instead of deprecated path style (by default, true).
+teamcity.storage.migration.s3.forceVirtualHostAddressing— specifies whether the tool should use the virtual hosted style of S3 URL addresses instead of the deprecated path style.
+The default value is true.

-teamcity.storage.migration.s3.upload.numberOfRetries— the number of attempts the tool does when uploading data to S3 if it encounters errors (by default, 5).
+teamcity.storage.migration.s3.upload.numberOfRetries— the number of attempts the tool makes when uploading data to S3 if it encounters errors.
+The default value is 5.

-teamcity.storage.migration.s3.upload.retryDelayMs— the initial delay between attempts in milliseconds (by default, 1000).
+teamcity.storage.migration.s3.upload.retryDelayMs— the initial delay between attempts in milliseconds.
+The default value is 1000.